 Technical Manager International Pheromone Systems

-Sam joined IPS in 2013 with his impressive accolades of DPhil Chemical Ecology, MSc Entomology, BSc Hons Chemistry, BSc Hons Zoology Entomologist, Chemical Ecologist
+Sam joined IPS in 2013 with his impressive accolades of DPhil Chemical Ecology, MSc Entomology, BSc Hons Chemistry, BSc Hons Zoology Entomologist, and Chemical Ecologist.
+He is also a member of the Advisory Board of The World BioProtection Forum (WBF) in order to help drive the organisation’s activities and advance the bioprotection sector globally.

 He lives with his wife Rachel and Viscount Stanley.
 No, it’s not what you may think – it is his pet dog!